Key takeaways

 | Business | Custom | Custom integrations, AI engineer + CSM support, 4-10 hrs/week assistance |

-Licensing model: Subscription
+Licensing model: Subscription, now sales-led

 Competitive Positioning